A Small Town in Germany

-A Small Town in Germany is a 1968 espionage novel by British author John le Carré.
+A Small Town in Germany is a 1968 espionage novel by the British author John le Carré.
 It is set in Bonn, the "small town" of the title, against a background of concern that former Nazis were returning to positions of power in West Germany.
 It is notable for being le Carré's first novel not to feature his recurring protagonist George Smiley or "The Circus," le Carré's fictionalised version of MI6.

 Setting

-Bonn, the eponymous small town, was chosen as West Germany's capital after World War II mainly due to the advocacy of Konrad Adenauer, Chancellor of West Germany after World War II.
+Bonn, the "small town" of the title, was chosen as West Germany's capital after the Second World War mainly due to the advocacy of Konrad Adenauer, the Chancellor of West Germany.